ardanlabs/gotraining/reading/design_guidelines.md

 This is about hiding complexity.
 A lot of care and design must go into simplicity because this can cause more problems then good.
 It can create issues with readability and it can cause issues with performance.
 Validate that abstractions are not generalized or even too concise.
 You might think you are helping the programmer or the code but validate things are still easy to use, understand, debug and maintain.

-_"The simple fact is that complexity will emerge somewhere, if not in the language definition, then in thousands of applications and libraries." - Bjarne Stroustrup_
+_"The simple fact is that complexity will emerge somewhere, if not in the language definition, then in thousands of applications and libraries." - Bjarne Stroustrup (inventor of C++)_

 Resources:
 [Simplicity is Complicated](https://www.youtube.com/watch?v=rFejpH_tAHM) - Rob Pike